tahaarkns/tahaarkns/README.md

     </tr>
     <tr>
       <td valign="text-top"> Welcome to Pemuda Pintar: Membangun Bangsa, an exciting educational adventure where learning meets fun!
 Explore diverse maps filled with vibrant landscapes and hidden treasures as you collect chips and sharpen your knowledge.
 Navigate enchanting forests, but watch out for enemies!
 To defeat them, answer educational questions covering subjects like math, science, history, and language arts.
 The more correct answers, the more chips you earn, rewarding both your intellect and agility! </td> <!--desc-->
       <td valign="text-top">Imagine stepping into a retro arcade game where you play Pong against a computer.
 You control a paddle on one side of the screen, and your goal is to bounce a ball past the computer's paddle on the opposite side.
-Each time the ball gets past your opponent's paddle, you score a point.</td> <!--desc-->
+Each time the ball gets past your opponent's paddle, you score a point.
+It's a simple yet addictive game that brings back the fun of classic arcade gaming.
+Can you beat the computer to 10 points??

+</td> <!--desc-->
     </tr>
     <tr>
-      <td align="center"><a href="https://tahaarkns.notion.site/tahaarkns-io-10f351bb6c938022825bff9c1fcedbf7#:~:text=ALT-,Teamwork,-Project%20Pemuda%20Pintar">Read More</a></td> <!--link1-->
+      <td align="center"><a href="https://tahaarkns.notion.site/tahaarkns-io-10f351bb6c938022825bff9c1fcedbf7#:~:text=ALT-,Teamwork,-Project%20Pemuda%20Pintar">GitHub Repository</a></td> <!--link1-->
-      <td align="center"><a href="https://github.com/tahaarkns/PongProject">Read More</a></td> <!--link2-->
+      <td align="center"><a href="https://github.com/tahaarkns/PongProject">GitHub Repository</a></td> <!--link2-->
     </tr>
     <tr>
       <td align="center"><a href="https://drive.google.com/file/d/17oNypi6KWSbAC4nvyVtsq50uvpzTU2Eh/view">Experimental Gameplay</a></td> <!--link1-->